ChrisAlexRods/Project-Car-Service/README.md

-# Carcar Project README
+# Car Service Project README
-Welcome to the Carcar project!
+Welcome to the Car Service project!
 This project is a car dealership management system, consisting of various microservices that handle inventory, sales, and services.

 ## Getting Started
-To get started with the Carcar project, follow these steps to set up your environment:
+To get started with the Car Service project, follow these steps to set up your environment:

 1. Create a Docker volume for the project data:`docker volume create beta-data`
 2. Build the project using Docker Compose:`docker-compose build`
 3. Run the project using Docker Compose:`docker-compose up`

 ## Project Overview
-The Carcar project consists of several microservices:
+The Car Service project consists of several microservices:

 - Inventory Microservice
 - Sales Microservice